maths/moodle-qbank_gitsync/README.md

 Gitsync is run from and stores question files on your local computer not on the Moodle server.
 First you need to install it and set it up as a plugin within Moodle and then you need to download and set it up locally.

-1) Install the plugin on Moodle and [set up the webservice](doc/webservicesetup.md).
+1. Install the plugin on Moodle and [set up the webservice](doc/webservicesetup.md).
-2) Set up Git, PHP and the plugin [on your local computer](doc/localsetup.md).
+2. Set up Git, PHP and the plugin scripts [on your local computer](doc/localsetup.md).

 # Usage

-1) Look through the [sample Git scenarios](doc/usinggit.md) and decide the best process for you.
+1. Look through the [sample Git scenarios](doc/usinggit.md) and decide the best process for you.
-2) As detailed in the sample scenarios, either create a repo locally [using createrepo.php](doc/createrepo.md) to extract questions from Moodle or [use importrepotomoodle](doc/importrepotomoodle.md) to import an existing local repo into your instance of Moodle.
+2. As detailed in the sample scenarios, either create a repo locally [using createrepo.php](doc/createrepo.md) to extract questions from Moodle or [use importrepotomoodle](doc/importrepotomoodle.md) to import an existing local repo into your instance of Moodle.
-3) [Import](doc/importrepotomoodle.md), [export](doc/exportrepofrommoodle.md) and [delete](doc/deletefrommoodle.md) questions as required.
+3. [Import](doc/importrepotomoodle.md), [export](doc/exportrepofrommoodle.md) and [delete](doc/deletefrommoodle.md) questions as required.